What economic perspectives are there for a circular food system? Join this dialogue and exchange ideas!

 Dialogue on Economic Perspectives for a Circular Food System

 What economic perspectives are there for a circular food system?
-Is moving towards circularity actually compatible with our current economic system?
+Is moving towards circularity actually compatible with our current economic system and food governance?
 These questions and more will be discussed in this dialogue on economic perspectives for a circular food system.
 It will bring together discussions from earlier events in this series on the role of the economy in circular food systems – from farm level to macro economy.
-A panel of three key food system thinkers will share their thoughts on what is needed to move towards a more circular food system.
+A panel of four key food system thinkers will share their thoughts on what is needed to move towards a more circular food system.
 Join this dialogue and exchange ideas!

 About lecture series Economic Perspectives for a Circular Food System

-This series is organised in collaboration with the Animal Production Systems group, Agricultural Economics and Rural Policy group, and Wageningen Economic Research.
-These four public events can be followed separately.
-They can also be followed as part of a new university course (capita selecta, 3 ECTS) which is organised in period 5, in the evening.
+This series is organized in collaboration with the Animal Production Systems group, Agricultural Economics and Rural Policy group, and Wageningen Economic Research.
+These five public events can be followed separately.
+They can also be followed as part of a new university course (capita selecta, 3 ECTS) which is organized in period 2, in the evening.
 More information on the course can be found here.

 This programme has a hybrid set-up, which implies that a limited number of people can attend the lectures on campus while others will follow the lectures online.
 This set-up might be subject to change depending on COVID-19 developments.